 A23 Improve faculty exposure to inclusive teaching practices via panels and workshops provided by SBU's CELT (Center of Excellence in Learning and Teaching), or other sources.
-(Lead: Fodor, Mitra)
+(Lead: Fodor, Tripathi)

-A24 Introduce class climate related questions in course evaluations.
+A24 Contribute to evaluation of this goal, for example by introducing class climate-related questions in course evaluations.
 (Lead: Das)

 Evaluation.
-Tracking data related to the number of TAs trained, TA demographics, TA participation in workshops, faculty input on their involvement in annual reports, class climate and inclusivity related questions in the course evaluations.
+Tracking data related to the number of TAs trained, TA demographics, TA participation in workshops, faculty input on their involvement in annual reports, class climate and inclusivity-related questions in the course evaluations